adilmaqsood1/seo_ai_agents/README.md

 1. **Agent 1**: Crawls websites and extracts keywords (like an SEO bot).
 2. **Agent 2**: Analyzes keywords using Groq's LLM and generates a detailed SEO report.

-The application is deployed on **Vercel** and can be accessed via API endpoints.

 ---

 ## **Features**